didip/tollbooth/README.md

     lmt.SetMethods([]string{"GET", "POST"})

     // Limit based on basic auth usernames.
-    // You can first define them on-load. lmt.SetBasicAuthUsers([]string{"bob", "jane", "didip", "vip"})
+    // You add them on-load, or later as you handle requests. lmt.SetBasicAuthUsers([]string{"bob", "jane", "didip", "vip"})
-    // But you can also add them later. lmt.SetBasicAuthUsers([]string{"sansa"})
-    // As well as removing them later. lmt.RemoveBasicAuthUsers([]string{"vip"})
+    // You can remove them later as well. lmt.RemoveBasicAuthUsers([]string{"vip"})

     // Limit request headers containing certain values.
-    // You can first define them on-load. lmt.SetHeader("X-Access-Token", []string{"abc123", "xyz098"})
+    // You add them on-load, or later as you handle requests. lmt.SetHeader("X-Access-Token", []string{"abc123", "xyz098"})
-    // You can remove it.
-    lmt.RemoveHeader("X-Access-Token")
-    // You can add new entries on a particular header. lmt.SetHeader("X-Dragons", []string{"drogon", "viserion", "rhaegal"})
+    // You can remove all entries at once. lmt.RemoveHeader("X-Access-Token")
-    // As well as removing them later. lmt.RemoveHeaderEntries("X-Dragons", []string{"viserion"})
+    // Ore remove specific ones.
+    lmt.RemoveHeaderEntries("X-Access-Token", []string{"limitless-token"})

     // By the way, the setters are chainable.
 Example: lmt.SetIPLookups([]string{"RemoteAddr", "X-Forwarded-For", "X-Real-IP"}).